Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 3. Property

-If there are any declarations of the same kind found in the current scope, these all of these declarations should be immediately returned.
+If there are any declarations of the same kind found in the current scope, all these declarations should be immediately returned.

 #### Multi-segment names treatment